>> Bourbon Basics

 They can originate with the rye grain used in the cooking, the yeast used in the fermentation or the barrel used for the maturation.
 Or they could come from a combination of these.

-Good beginner Bourbons that lead with baking spice flavours are Buffalo Trace, Ezra Brooks and Maker's Mark 46.
+Good beginner Bourbons that lead with baking spice flavors are Buffalo Trace, Ezra Brooks and Maker's Mark 46.

 Many drinkers like the notes that a bit more time in oak will impart to their Bourbon.
-Almond, walnut, cedar, pecan and yes, oak are all familiar oak-derived flavours.
-Wood-forward Bourbons can be tannic like black tea or rich with flavours of leather and tobacco.
+Almond, walnut, cedar, pecan and yes, oak are all familiar oak-derived flavors.
+Wood-forward Bourbons can be tannic like black tea or rich with flavors of leather and tobacco.
 They can also be very expensive and hard to appreciate for the beginner.

 If you are looking to see if you like wood forward Bourbons without breaking the bank, try Wild Turkey 101 proof, Elijah Craig Small Batch or Jim Beam Black.